znicholls/pint/docs/index.rst

 **Unit parsing**: prefixed and pluralized forms of units are recognized without explicitly defining them.
 In other words: as the prefix *kilo* and the unit *meter* are defined, Pint understands *kilometers*.
-This results in a much shorter and maintainable unit definition list as compared to other packages.
+This results in a much shorter and maintainable unit definition list compared to other packages.

-**Standalone unit definitions**: units definitions are loaded from a text file which is simple and easy to edit.
+**Standalone unit definitions**: unit definitions are loaded from a text file which is simple and easy to edit.
 Adding and changing units and their definitions does not involve changing the code.

-**Advanced string formatting**: a quantity can be formatted into string using `PEP 3101`_ syntax.
+**Advanced string formatting**: a quantity can be formatted into a string using `PEP 3101`_ syntax.
 Extended conversion flags are given to provide symbolic, LaTeX and pretty formatting.
 Unit name translation is available if Babel_ is installed.

-**Free to choose the numerical type**: You can use any numerical type (`fraction`, `float`, `decimal`, `numpy.ndarray`, etc).
+**Free to choose the numerical type**: you can use any numerical type (`fraction`, `float`, `decimal`, `numpy.ndarray`, etc).
 NumPy_ is not required but supported.

-**NumPy integration**: When you choose to use a NumPy_ ndarray, its methods and ufuncs are supported including automatic conversion of units.
-For example `numpy.arccos(q)` will require a dimensionless `q` and the units of the output quantity will be radian.
+**NumPy integration**: when you choose to use a NumPy_ ndarray, its methods and ufuncs are supported including automatic conversion of units.
+For example `numpy.arccos(q)` will require a dimensionless `q` and the units of the output quantity will be radians.

+**Pandas integration**: thanks to `Pandas Extension Types`_ it is now possible to use Pint with Pandas.
+Operations on DataFrames and between columns are units aware, providing even more convenience for users of Pandas DataFrames.
+For full details, see the `Pandas Support Documentation`_.

-**Uncertainties integration**:  transparently handles calculations with quantities with uncertainties (like 3.14±0.01) meter via the `uncertainties package`_.
+**Uncertainties integration**:  transparently handles calculations with quantities with uncertainties (like 3.14±0.01 meters) via the `uncertainties package`_.

-**Handle temperature**: conversion between units with different reference points, like positions on a map or absolute temperature scales.
+**Temperature handling**: conversion between units with different reference points, like positions on a map or absolute temperature scales.

 **Small codebase**: easy to maintain codebase with a flat hierarchy.